 Who needs a Special Use Permit?

-A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large and require some degree of management from the National Park Service to protect park resources and the public interest.
-These special use permits must be obtains in advance and may require payment of a fee.
-Some examples of special uses that require permits are:
+A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large, that require some degree of management from the National Park Service to protect park resources and the public interest, and is not initiated, sponsored, or conducted by the National Park Service.
+These special use permits must be obtained in advance and may require payment of a fee.
+Fee payment must be in the form of cash, cashier’s check, personal, check or money order made out to the "National Park Service".
+Some examples of events that require Special Use Permits are:

 Special uses, events, first amendment activities, and any potential ground-disturbing activities in the park require the issuance of a special use permit.
-Download and print the Special Use Permit Application.